ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Variables and Types.md

 ### boolean

-Every comparison operator in java will return the type `boolean` that not like other languages can only accept two special values: `true` or `false`.
+Every comparison operator in java will return the type boolean.
+Unlike other languages, it only accepts two special values: `true` or `false`.

     boolean b = false;
     b = true;